AlibabaCloudDocs/arms/intl.en-US/Browser monitoring/Browser monitoring FAQ.md

 [\[Back to the top\]](#sc_index)

-## What is the relationship between resource consumption and charged traffic shown in the resource consumption chart?

-The resource consumption chart shows the actual resource consumption.
-You can also configure only the actual consumption limit.
-For more information, see [设置消费限制]().
-You are charged for only part of the actual consumed traffic.

-[\[Back to the top\]](#sc_index)

 ## How do I configure the environment and version in an SDK?

 You can set the release parameter to compare versions.
 For more information, see [release](/intl.en-US/Browser monitoring/SDK reference.md).
 You can also set environment to distinguish different environments.
 For more information, see [.](/intl.en-US/Browser monitoring/SDK reference.md)